 The attorney-client privilege covers all confidential communications that are intended to be communicated between the client and their lawyer.
-The privilege generally starts when the attorney-client relationship begins.
-This occurs when the client seeks and receives the advice of a lawyer concerning the legal consequences of the client’s past acts or future actions.1
+The privilege for attorney-client communications generally starts when the attorney-client relationship begins.
+Privileged communications occur when the client seeks and receives the advice of a lawyer concerning the legal consequences of the client’s past acts or future actions.1

 All confidential communications are protected by the privilege.
 This may include an in-person conversation with an attorney during their initial consultation.
-It also applies to phone call communications, text messages, emails, letters, or even notes written on a paper passed to an attorney.
+It also applies to phone call communications, text messages, emails, letters, or even notes written on a paper passed to an attorney, as long as there is a reasonable expectation that they remain privileged.
 As long as these communications are kept between the attorney and client, and not disclosed to third parties, they are considered confidential.

 A separate, but related, protection involves the work-product doctrine.
 The work-product doctrine protects materials prepared in anticipation of, and during the criminal proceedings.
 Talk to your attorney to make sure you understand what kind of materials will be confidential.

-If a lawyer discloses something confidential without getting approval from their client, they can face serious penalties.
+If a lawyer discloses something confidential without getting approval from their client (such as through a waiver), they can face serious penalties – even if the disclosure was inadvertent.
 A lawyer who improperly disclosed attorney-client information could face sanctions for ethical violations, including being disbarred.
 Additionally, the client may have a civil claim for professional malpractice against the attorney.

-While the privilege covers confidential communications between client and attorney, there are some exceptions.4 In some cases, an attorney may reveal information related to the representation of a client.
-Some these exception include information necessary:
+While the privilege covers confidential communications between client and attorney, there are some exceptions.4 In some cases, an attorney may reveal subject matter related to the representation of a client.
+Some of these exception include information from a particular communication necessary:

 - to prevent reasonably certain death or substantial bodily harm;